orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 [Bulma](https://bulma.io/documentation/) is the styling framework we're going to be using with our application.
 Firebase is necessary to integrate with their auth platform.
 Redux and react-redux will allow us to manage global user state.
 Redux-thunk allows for asynchronous operations within redux.
 React-router-dom will allow for more declarative routing within our application, and react-toastify gives us a lightweight notification on successful actions performed by the user.

 With those packages installed, let's create three components.
 One will require authentication, one will be public, and we'll also create the homepage.
-Inside of your `src` directory, create a new directory called `components` and place the following two components in that directory.
+Inside of your `src` folder, create a new directory called `components` and create the following three files in that directory:

-- public.js
+`gist:f6e4effc67086a888e45d228450060e0#private.js`
-- private.js
+`gist:f6e4effc67086a888e45d228450060e0#public.js`
-- home.js
+`gist:f6e4effc67086a888e45d228450060e0#home.js`

-We'll also create a header component inside the same directory that will link to our newly created pages.
+We'll also create a header component (`header.js`) inside the same directory that will link to our newly created pages.

 ```javascript
 import React from "react"